saharshxyz/altML/.github/CONTRIBUTING.md

 When you click commit & push, you can now go to GitHub and create a pull request from your clone to the altML repository.

-## Updating the Changelog
-When you are making a major or notable change, you should make a line (or a couple of lines) in the CHANGELOG.md file, giving a good place for users and contributors to track changes.

-The changelog format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),and version numbering for this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-### Sample Release

-Here is a sample version of a release:

-**NOTES:** Link the version number to the GitHub Release.
-When features are primarily worked on by a person / group of people, feel free to credit them in the changelog!

----
-## [MAJOR.MINOR.PATCH] - YYYY-MM-DD
-### Chrome Extension

-**Added** ✨
-- Cool new feature by ([@GitHub Username](https://github.com/user))
-- Other cool feature by ([@User1](https://github.com/user) & [@User2](https://github.com/user))
-- Another amazing feature
-- The best feature ever

-**Changed** ✅
-- ...

-**Fixed** 🐛
-- ...

-**Removed** 🔥
-- ...

-**Security** 🔒
-- ...

-**Deprecated** 🗑
-- ...

-### Neural Network
-...
-### Flask API Server
-...

----

-In the [CHANGELOG.md](CHANGELOG.md), there is also an "Unreleased" section.
-This is where changes go under before a release is put out.
-Generally, you should add your features under the "Unreleased" section.
-Once the extension is ready for release, these features will be moved from the "Unreleased" section and given a proper version number.

-Remember to report any breaking changes in the feature notes.

 ## Crafting a commit message
 When you are ready to commit your changes to the repo, we have a couple of guidelines for commit messages that maintainers are not required to follow, but they make the commit history look nice 😄.